Firgrove/HighDefinition/Faster_RCNN/README.md

-# Faste R-CNN Model
+# Faster R-CNN Model
+## 1. We prepared an introduction in the notebook, so that you can get an overview of how our Faster R-CNN works.
+So please take a look.

-## 1. Basic Operating Environment of my implements:
+## 2. Basic Operating Environment of my implements:

 Basically, you could run the trained model on the Google Colab.

 Python: 3.8.10 (default, Jun 4 2021, 15:09:15) [GCC 7.5.0]